-The link between our system of Baihequán and Okinawan Goju Ryu Karate Do is understood to be via Higaonna Kanryo, an Okinawan who was the teacher of Miyagi Chojun, the modern founder of the Goju Ryu Karate Do system.
+A link between our system of Baihequán and Okinawan Goju Ryu Karate Do is understood to be via Higaonna Kanryo, an Okinawan who was the teacher of Miyagi Chojun, the modern founder of the Goju Ryu Karate Do system.

 Thanks to many years of painstaking research by historians such as Patrick McCarthy, it has become known that Higaonna Kanryo, on a sojourn to Fujian province, studied at length with two or more teachers.
-One of these was Xie Zhong Xiang (a.k.a.
+One of these was believed to be Xie Zhong Xiang (a.k.a.
 Ryu Ryu Ko) the renowned master of the Whooping Crane style of Fujian Baihequán who was also Master Huang Sheng-Shyan's first teacher.

 Reference to Xie Zhong Xiang can be found in Patrick McCarthy's book "Bubishi - The Bible of Karate" published by Tuttle in 1998.

 Fujian Baihequán is part of the ancestry of Goju Ryu Karate Do.
-Although the forms (kata) of White Crane have not been passed down verbatim, it is likely that what Kanryo Higaonna learned from Xie Zhong Xiang was how to develop and apply the fundamental princples of force and movement.
+Although the forms (kata) of White Crane have not been passed down verbatim, it is possible that what Kanryo Higaonna learned from Xie Zhong Xiang was how to develop and apply the fundamental princples of force and movement.

 Paul Fretter teaches our systems of Baihequán and Tàijíquán in Norwich and has a background in Goju Ryu Karate Do, reaching the level of 5th Dan in 2006.